56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 ->Options

-on the page Flight Plan), the altitude restrictions of the airways and the flight plan type (
+on the page Flight Plan), the altitude restrictions of the airways and the flight plan type (VFR

 orIFR